 - Bone spurs

-Pain associated with thoracic spinal stenosis is usually the result of vertebrae, discs, bone spurs, ligaments or other tissue expanding into the mid-spinal canal, causing it to narrow.
-This narrowing puts undue pressure on the spinal cord and nerve roots in the thoracic region, and painful symptoms typically result.
+Pain associated with thoracic spinal stenosis is usually the result of vertebrae, discs, bone spurs, ligaments or other tissue expanding into the mid-spinal nerve passages, causing potential narrowing.
+This puts undue pressure on the spinal cord or a nerve root in the thoracic region, with painful symptoms often resulting.